Korean style Kangaroo meat BBQ! Thinly sliced kangaroo rump steak is marinated in Korean bulgogi sauce. It’s tender and delicious!

 1. Rinse the meat in cold water and lightly wipe the water/blood with kitchen paper.

 2. Put the meat into the sealable container and add the sauce on the meat, mix them thoroughly.
-Put the olive leaves on top of the meat, close the lid.
+Put the bay leaves on top of the meat, close the lid.
 Move it to the fridge and marinate overnight.
 (For your information, I marinated mine for about 32 hours wishing Kangaroo meat to be extra soft and tastier!)

 3. Leave the meat out for 30 mins before cooking, add a dash of sesame oil and mix well.